-A simple ritual for Imbolc of self-reflection and self-care
+An Imbolc ritual of self-reflection and self-care — simple yet potent

 What is Imbolc?

 Also known as Candlemas, Imbolc is the seasonal marker at the halfway point between the winter solstice and spring equinox.

 While we are past the longest nights of the year, Imbolc is still a time when the natural world is pulled inward.

 The energies of the plants are concentrated in the roots, animals are in hibernation and the landscape is open and bare.

 Traditionally, Imbolc would be a time of uncertainty as supplies of food, firewood, and candles may be growing thin.